 First, some recent history.
-We’re just now coming out of a “super cycle” during which demand outstripped capacity and drove up prices for both DRAM and NAND-flash memory chips.
-Two years ago, prices were low and few memory manufacturers had the resources to invest in the capital expenditures needed to keep up with the demand for smaller, denser chips.
-The major players in the NAND-flash market where whittled down to six and DRAM a mere three, with Samsung the biggest producer of both.
+We’re just now coming out of a “super cycle” during which demand outstripped capacity and drove up prices for DRAM and NAND-flash memory chips.
+The Covid-19 pandemic struck the industry directly after several years of low prices and only a few memory manufacturers with the resources to invest in the capital expenditures needed to keep up with the demand for smaller, denser chips.
+The major players in the NAND-flash market were whittled down to six and DRAM a mere three, with Samsung the biggest producer of both.

-In the meantime, demand for memory chips skyrocketed thanks to not only the omni-presence of smart devices but also the dramatic expansion of data storage and processing centers, used for everything from transactional data to health records.
+The omnipresence of smart devices and the dramatic expansion of data storage and processing centers, used for everything from transactional data to health records, fed into the need for memory chips.
 There’s simply no substitute if you need to work with digital data - and these days, that’s nearly everyone.

 How will this affect…

 The biggest question on everyone’s mind is how these market conditions will affect prices.
 During an excess market, prices tend to drop significantly.
 After all, without demand, costs drop.
 We are in a strange middle ground for price range after several years of expansive growth and inflation, contributing to a steady and steep climb in costs for DRAM and NAND-flash products.